marcosbarbero/beautiful-jekyll/_posts/2018-06-14-user-impersonation-spring-security-en.md

 ```

 Here are some remarks
-  * The value defined in the `action` needs the same value defined in the `SwitchUserFilter#switchUserUrl` property.
+  * The value defined in the `action` needs the same value defined by the `SwitchUserFilter#switchUserUrl` property.
   * It can be a `GET` request.
   * The request is handled by the `SwitchUserFilter`.